 “I know exactly which products the Movistar Team riders have, and I like to see that their garments fit better than those worn by the other teams.”

 Information for use in the longer term is gathered too.
 Endura has twice updated the fabric of the waterproof jacket in response to feedback from the team, and material from the latest iteration is now used for garments across the consumer range.

 “They do such a massive amount of riding that it’s hard to get that level of feedback from anyone else,” O’Connor explains.
 “The fabric in their latest waterproof jacket is now used in a number of products in our consumer range.
 It has a very high waterproof rating and really high breathability.
 The fabric has improved because they kept coming back, and there’s been a bit of give and take.”

-She enjoys the challenge of working with technical clothing: garments of more serious purpose than the those intended only to satisfy the whims of the fashionista.
-The riders of Movistar Team have an infinitely more serious purpose for their garments.
+She enjoys the challenge of working with technical clothing: garments of greater intent than the those intended only to satisfy the whims of the fashionista.
+The riders of Movistar Team have an infinitely more serious purpose for their clothing.

 None are more serious in their approach than Quintana.
 His fitting session in Pamplona was one of the longest, and to watch O’Connor manage the process of kitting out one of the best riders of his generation was to witness a meeting of minds.

 “He’s very particular,” she says of the most celebrated of the team’s Colombian contingent, “but I can see that’s only because he really cares.
 He’s not ‘difficult’ - he just knows exactly what he wants.”

 “The shorts in Nairo’s suit are size XS, but XS is too small in the body, so he has XS-and-a-half.
 It’s tweaked to fit him exactly.”